Beliefs and Practices

 If you have been baptized in another denomination, you do not need to be re-baptized.
 Through baptism, you become part of the whole body of Christ – not simply a member of a local congregation.
 If you would like to learn more about baptism or would like to schedule a baptism, please contact the church office at (815) 436-9651.

 We celebrate an open communion table in the United Methodist tradition.
 This means that you all are welcome to come to the table of grace regardless of your age, your past, or your faith tradition.
 We come to the table seeking God’s grace and remembering the sacrifice of Jesus Christ.
 Children are especially welcome to join with the congregation in receiving the bread and the juice.
 If parents prefer, children can come forward for a blessing from one of our pastors.
-Gluten-free communion wafers and juice are available for those with special dietary needs.
+Gluten-free bread and juice are served so those with special dietary needs can participate safely.
 Holy Communion is celebrated on the first Sunday of each month at all worship services.
-Holy Communion is available weekly at the 10:00 am service (8:30 am during the summer schedule).